-Mass mailing of requests (network packets, emails, etc...) from one single source to a specific exploit-tool-exhausting-resources europol-event:exploit-tool-exhausting-resources
+Mass mailing of requests (network packets, emails, etc...) from one single source to a specific service, aimed at affecting its normal functioning.

+exploit-tool-exhausting-resources

 One single source using specially designed software to affect the normal functioning of a specific service, by exploiting a vulnerability.